-When parents are working remotely, when students are out of school, and when inclement weather or other events prevent normal routines, stress in the home can escalate quickly or insidiously as family members vie for space and privacy.
+When parents are working remotely, when students are out of school, and when inclement weather or other events prevent normal routines, stress in the home can escalate quickly as family members vie for space and privacy.
 More schools are now embracing the concept of replacing time out/punishment and even suspension with rooms for quiet retreats.
 The terms for these rooms can vary widely—from Quiet Spaces, to Mindfulness Rooms, to Cozy Coves—but all have a common goal: to create a sensory time-in area where students can disconnect from the outside world to reconnect with breath, body, and internal awareness for self-regulation and calming.

 So, it makes sense in these current times (or anytime!) to create a similar space at home.
 Whether a bedroom corner, attic, basement, or under a staircase, any space can be transformed into a Zen oasis with a few simple concepts: